John R. Countryman

-John Russell Countryman (January 25, 1933 – December 14, 2024), also known by the stage name Johnnie Russell, was an American child actor and career officer for the United States Foreign Service.
+John Russell Countryman (January 25, 1933 – December 14, 2024), also known by the stage names John Russell, Johnny Russell or Johnnie Russell, was an American child actor and career officer for the United States Foreign Service.

 Before the age of ten, Countryman appeared in more than a dozen Hollywood films, and afterwards had a brief career on the New York stage.
 A graduate of a private Jesuit military secondary school, he served in the Air Force and then entered the Foreign Service in 1962.
 He held various postings in the Middle East and Africa before being appointed United States Ambassador to Oman from 1981 to 1985.
 Following his 35-year diplomatic career, he served as Executive Director of the Mission for Peace and Cooperation in the Middle East under the auspices of Search for Common Ground.

 Early life and family

 John Russell Countryman was born in Brooklyn, New York, on January 25, 1933.
 His father, Russell Countryman, worked for Associated Press as a photography and art editor; his mother was a Czech immigrant.
 He was named for John Budd Long, general manager of the California Newspaper Publishers Association.
 He had one sister.